-- Program Information Sheet (2)
+- ♣ Program Information Sheet (2)

 - List of Forms to be Completed (1)

-- 4 UCSB Map (1)
+- ♣ UCSB Map (1)

-- Residence Hall and Campus Information Sheet (2)
+- ♣ Residence Hall and Campus Information Sheet (2)

 - Certificate of Academic Activity (1)

 - Certificate of Foreign Status for Federal Tax Withholding and Instructions (7)

-International Center for Materials Research University of California Santa Barbara, CA 93106-5121 Tel 805-893-5850 Fax 805-896-8797 HTTP://WWW.ICMR.UCSB.EDU
+International Center for Materials Research

+University of California

+Santa Barbara, CA 93106-5121

+Tel 805-893-5850

+Fax 805-896-8797

+HTTP://WWW.ICMR.UCSB.EDU

-Polymeric and Self Assembled Gels Program Information
+Multiferroics and Beyond Program Information

-International Center for Materials Research University of California, Santa Barbara August 5, 2007 - August 18, 2007
+International Center for Materials Research University of California, Santa Barbara July 20 - August 2, 2008

-Suggested Itinerary Arrive Santa Barbara: Sunday, August 5, 2007 Depart Santa Barbara: Saturday, August 18, 2007
+Suggested Itinerary Arrive Santa Barbara: Sunday, July 20, 2008 Depart Santa Barbara: Saturday, August 2, 2008

+Transportation

-Transportation Transportation will be provided to/from the Santa Barbara Airport and the Santa Rosa Dormitory for Summer Program Participants.
+Transportation will be provided to/from the Santa Barbara Airport and Manzanita Village for Summer Program Participants.
 Once you arrive at the airport or Goleta Airbus stop, please use the courtesy phone to contact the apartments and arrange for your pick up (phone number 893-6161).
 Transportation will be available only on the check-in and check-out dates indicated below.
 You will need to arrange your own transportation and lodging (suggestions below) for any additional days spent in Santa Barbara outside of the program dates.